 - Previous indexation in Google

-The domain cost was just 12 EUR, well within our budget and offering excellent value.
-This gave us more than a great head start.
+The domain cost was just 12 EUR, well within the budget and offering excellent value.
+This gave us a great head start.

 Starting from zero when you’re in SEO is a rare opportunity to do things right from the beginning.
 We made sure to take advantage of it and implemented technical SEO best practices from day one.